coverlet-coverage/coverlet/Documentation/MSBuildIntegration.md

 ### Attributes

-You can ignore a method or an entire class from code coverage by creating and applying the `ExcludeFromCodeCoverage` attribute present in the `System.Diagnostics.CodeAnalysis` namespace.
+You can ignore a method an entire class or assembly from code coverage by creating and applying the `ExcludeFromCodeCoverage` attribute present in the `System.Diagnostics.CodeAnalysis` namespace.

 You can also ignore additional attributes by using the `ExcludeByAttribute` property (short name or full name supported):